My First Affiliate Checks and How It All Started!

 eAds Check: $10.45, September 16, 1998

-One of my most lucrative companies I worked was a hosting company called AdGrafix.
-What was really great about their affiliate program was that they offered residual income on any new Web Hosting clients you sent them.
-I used to go in to the AOL chat rooms and find people that wanted to get a web site for themselves or their companies.
+One of the most lucrative companies I worked was a hosting company called AdGrafix.
+What was really great about their affiliate program was that they offered residual income on any new web hosting clients you sent them.
+I used to go into the AOL chat rooms and find people that wanted to get a website for themselves or their companies.
 I was around 15 or 16 when I started pushing the web hosting programs and they continually made me residual income for years.
 Affiliate programs now as days just pay a large affiliate commission per signup, to avoid paying nice residuals and keep it for themselves.

 AdGrafix: $29.65, October 5, 1998